chartjs/Chart.js/docs/migration/v4-migration.md

 * Linear scales now add and subtracts `5%` of the max value to the range if the min and max are the same instead of `1`.
 * If the tooltip callback returns `undefined`, then the default callback will be used.
 * `maintainAspectRatio` respects container height.
+* Time and timeseries scales use `ticks.stepSize` instead of `time.stepSize`, which has been removed.

 #### Type changes
 * The order of the `ChartMeta` parameters have been changed from `<Element, DatasetElement, Type>` to `<Type, Element, DatasetElement>`.